Cap-go/capacitor-youtube-player/README.md

 **Important Platform Notes:**
 - **Web**: The `privacyEnhanced` option uses `youtube-nocookie.com` domain for better privacy
 - **iOS**: Uses native WKWebView for fullscreen-only playback with YouTube iframe API
-- **Android**: Uses the deprecated YouTube Android Player API (deprecated May 2023) which does NOT support privacy-enhanced mode
+- **Android**: Uses android-youtube-player library with YouTube iframe API

 **For full GDPR compliance, you should also:**
 - Display a cookie consent banner before loading videos
 - Update your privacy policy to disclose YouTube's data collection
 - Consider implementing a "click to load" placeholder for videos
-- For native Android apps with strict privacy requirements, consider using the web platform until native WebView-based implementation is available

 ## Cookie Support (Preventing Bot Detection)